dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1994: Regular school attendance facilitates personal and academic growth.
+### T1994: Regular school attendance is crucial for academic success and personal development.

 |Support|
 |---|